 4. Laura Branigan: ‘Self Control’ (1984)

 ‘Exorcist’ director William Friedkin was in charge of this expensive curio.
-Words are hard to come by: the best thing to do is just watch.
+Words are hard to come by.
 This excellent analysis says it all really.
 Was the video an influence on Kubrick’s ‘Eyes Wide Shut’?

 3. Bonnie Tyler: ‘Total Eclipse Of The Heart’ (1983)